Looking for support for your finance function? Book a time with an expert.

 If you've ever tried to raise investment, you'll know that investors don't just throw their money at any idea.
 They want proof.
 And what better proof than cold, hard numbers?

-Your financial metrics show potential investors that you're not just about the "next big idea" but that you've got the business acumen to back it up.
-They demonstrate that you understand where your money is going and how effectively it's being spent.
+Your financial statements show potential investors not only that you have 'the next big idea,' but you have the business savvy to go along with it.
+They show that you have a sense of where your money is going and how it's being used.

 2. Checking the Health of Your Business

-Would you drive a car without checking the oil or getting a tune-up?
+Would you operate a car without considering oil checks and a tune-up?

-Well, running a business without tracking financial metrics is pretty much the same.
-By closely monitoring metrics like cash flow, burn rate, and profitability, you ensure your startup isn’t just running—it’s thriving.
+Well, operating a business without observing financial metrics is the same thing.
+Observing cash flow, burn rate, or profit margins will make you sure your start-up business isn’t just operating but flourishing.

 3. Validating Business Decisions